ldt9/Autonomous-Racing-Robot/README.md

    - Configure the Wi-Fi module to connect to your local Wi-Fi network.
 Update the SSID and password in the source code.

 5. **Compile and Upload**:
-   - Compile the source code in Energia IDE.
+   - Compile the source code in Code Composer Studio IDE.
    - Upload the compiled binary to the microcontroller.

 6. **Run the Program**: